 \section{Hom functors}

 In this section, we introduce our notation for Hom functors and collect basic results.
 Section~\ref{section:rel-rep} contains all of the basic results on relative representability that we need.
 Section~\ref{section:criteria} applies these relative representability results in order to obtain a very general criterion for representability of $\uHom_{\gp{S}}(G, H)$.
-Finally, Section~\ref{section:hom-proper} puts \cite[1.3]{Martin-Vinberg} in a slightly larger context and proves the main lemma needed for Theorem~\ref{theorem:intro-closed-orbits}.
+Finally, Section~\ref{section:hom-proper} corrects the proof of \cite[1.3(2)]{Martin-Vinberg}, puts it in a slightly larger context, and proves the main lemma needed for Theorem~\ref{theorem:intro-closed-orbits}.
 The field-minded reader is advised to assume that $S = \Spec k$ in every result of this section, and to ignore the word ``pure".